 Types of Curry

-Various parts of the sub-continent have
+Various parts of the sub-continent have their own regional

-generally are not.
 The most popular curry types are:

 - Korma - mild, yellow in colour, with almond and coconut powder